chandhru17/Handwritten-Digit-Recognition/README.md

 ## Cost vs. Iterations

-The cost is monitored over a specified number of iterations to ensure the model is learning appropriately.
-The cost typically decreases as the number of iterations increases.
+The cost is monitored over a specified number of iterations to ensure the model is learning appropriately and the cost typically decreases as the number of iterations increases.

 ## Model Accuracy

 The accuracy of the model is evaluated on both the training and test datasets.
-The accuracy is computed by comparing the predicted labels with the true labels.
+The accuracy is computed by comparing the predicted labels with the true labels and the result is as follows:

-## Results

 - **Accuracy on Training Dataset:** 95.3%
 - **Accuracy on Test Dataset:** 84.57%